tud-hri/joan/docs/winsetup.md

 * __[Git](https://git-scm.com/downloads)__ Ensures version control of both the python software and CARLA
 * __[Make](http://gnuwin32.sourceforge.net/packages/make.htm)__ Generates the executables.

+!!!
+Important
+    When you install the above mentioned software make sure you add the binary maps to the system path!
+If you dont know how to do this please click this link:

 ### Visual Studio 2017
 [Visual studio 2017](https://visualstudio.microsoft.com/vs/older-downloads/) is used as main building tool for the CARLA simulator.
 Make sure you install it with the following properties: